BidMyListing

 Listing

-Listing a home is simply the process of putting your house up for sale.
+Listing a home is simply putting your house up for sale.
 Before you list your house, there are a few things to consider.
-The first step is ensuring you have access to all the important papers, such as applicable system warranties.
-You will also need to get estimates of things the new owner will have to replace before settling in.
-These are small parts of the home selling checklist that should be in place before you dive into the process of selling a house.
+The first step is ensuring you have access to all important papers, such as applicable system warranties.
+You will also need estimates for things the new owner must replace before settling in.
+These are small parts of the homeselling checklist you should complete before diving into your home sale.

 Other things to consider:

-Once the above is completed you can take nice pictures of your house and grounds and proceed with the listing.
+Once you finish the above, you can take nice pictures of your house and grounds and proceed with the listing.

 Accepting an Offer

-If you have done the appropriate marketing strategies and priced your house right, offers should start rolling in.
-Considering and accepting an offer on your house can be a tough process.
-Make sure you have an idea of what offer you are willing to accept.
-You must also consider how long your house has been on the market.
-In the early stages of a sale, you are more likely to reject low offers, but be ready to negotiate and present counter offers, especially as the time of the market increases.
+Offers should start rolling in if you've done the appropriate marketing strategies and priced your house right.
+Considering and accepting an offer on your home can be a tough process.
+Make sure you know what type of offer you're willing to accept.
+You should also consider how long your house has been on the market.
+In the early stages of a sale, you're more likely to reject low offers.
+Be ready to negotiate and present counter offers, especially as your home's time on the market increases.

-If you have received an offer, but there are other potential buyers, ensure your agent informs them that you have received an offer.
-This helps encourage other serious potential buyers.
+If you have an offer but there are other potential buyers, ensure your agent informs them that you've received an offer.
+This helps encourage other serious potential buyers to move quickly.

-The offer you accept will depend on the quality of the buyer, market conditions, budget, and how quickly you need to sell.
-If you feel an offer is right for you, accept it and move onto the next step of the home selling process!
+The offer you accept will depend on the quality of the buyer, market conditions, and how quickly you need to sell.
+If you feel an offer is right for you, accept it and move on to the next step of the homeselling process!

 Appraisal and Inspection

-This is a critical stage that involves the evaluation of the market value of a home and the physical conditions of the house.
-It normally takes place right after you accept an offer from a buyer.
+During the appraisal and inspection stage, professionals will evaluate your home's market value and physical conditions.
+It usually takes place right after you accept an offer from a buyer.
 Most real estate contracts include a period in which the buyer is granted access to the property for inspections and negotiations.

-Recent sales of similar properties and current market trends influence the property appraisal value.
-Key factors include the number of bedrooms and bathrooms, the floor plan's functionality and square footage, the home's location, major systems and home appliances, and curb appeal.
+Recent sales of similar properties and current market trends influence your property's appraisal value.
+Other key appraisal factors include the number of bedrooms and bathrooms, the floor plan's functionality and square footage, the home's location, major systems and home appliances, and curb appeal.

-Home inspection involves evaluating factors such as roof condition, mold and water damage, infestation history, electrical wiring, and security.
+Home inspection involves evaluating the property's physical state, such as the roof condition, mold and water damage, infestation history, electrical wiring, and security.

-As a seller, you should be prepared that this process may affect the final price.
+As a seller, remember that this process may affect the final price.

 Final Negotiation

-If the buyer is still interested in the property after the appraisal and inspection, it is time for the final negotiation.
+If the buyer is still interested in the property after the appraisal and inspection, it's time for final negotiations.

 • Price

-This is the last phase of the home selling process.
-It involves transferring money and documents to pass over ownership of the house to the new buyer.
-To start with, your agent will order a title search to ensure you are your property's legal owner.
-If all is in order, the closing date is set, and as the seller, you are required to bring any outstanding paperwork.
-You will also be required to bring the keys to the property, and your government-issued photo ID.
+Closing is the last phase of the homeselling process.
+It involves transferring money and documents to pass ownership of the house to the new buyer.
+First, your agent will order a title search to confirm that you are the property's legal owner.
+Then, if all is in order, the closing date is set.
+As the seller, you're required to bring any outstanding paperwork to closing.
+You must also bring the property keys and your government-issued photo ID.

-During the closing process, you are also required to make any repairs previously agreed upon, remove all your possessions from the property (unless they are included in the sale), and clean the property.
+During the closing process, you'll need to make any previously agreed-upon repairs, remove all your possessions from the property (unless they're included in the sale), and clean the property.

 Average Time to Sell a House

-The following lists the average time to sell a house by location
+Here is the average time to sell a house by location:

 What Factors Impact How Long to Sell a House?